Impact Image

 Appalachian College Association Ledford Scholars Program

 The ACA’s Ledford Scholars Program offers financial assistance for intensive research projects to undergraduate students enrolled at ACA member institutions.
 Undergraduate students from Appalachian or contiguous counties, from any disciplines, are eligible, and a variety of fields of study, research approaches, and methodologies are supported each year.
-In 2022-23, for the first time, student applicants may select their project for either summer or fall term.
+Student applicants may select their project for either summer or fall term.

 Appalachian Collegiate Research Initiative